 The UAD-2 SOLO/Laptop is a self-contained UAD-2 Solo device housed entirely within an Express-Card/34 expansion card for use with notebook systems.
 No external cables or power is required, for the ultimate in mobile DSP capability.
-UAD-2 SOLO/Laptop has special instructions for installation, connectivity and was Saa Chapton 10 (UAD-2 SOLO/Laptop ity, and use.
+UAD-2 SOLO/Laptop has special instructions for installation, connectivity, and use.
 See Chapter 10, "UAD-2 SOLO/Laptop" for complete details.